jakob-bagterp/browserist/docs/reference/configuration/timeout-settings.md

 ---
-title: Documentation for Timeout Settings
+title: Documentation of Timeout Settings
 description: Learn how to use the timeout settings in Browserist.
 Includes code examples for beginners and advanced users for web scraping and browser automation.
 tags:
     - Documentation